Critical Thinking in Nursing

 Before implementing new protocols, imagine they've failed and work backwards to identify what went wrong.

-Perfect for: New procedure rollouts, policy changes
+Perfect for: New procedure rollouts, policy changes, handoff redesign

 Assumption Mapping for Care Plans